usyless/UsyTrace/README.md

 - Adjust the maximum tolerance for colours that the tracer takes into account when tracing the line
 - Increase this if the tracer isn't selecting the whole line
 - Decrease this if the trace is jittery
-### Max Line Thickness Offset
-- Adjust the offset of the maximum thickness of the line being traced in pixels
-- Decrease this if your trace is jittery
-### Largest Contiguous jump Offset
-- The offset for the largest distance in pixels that the tracer will allow as a contiguous line
-- Increase this to trace lines that have breaks in them, such as target lines
-- Decrease this if the tracer is tracing stuff to the left and right of the line

 ## Export Settings
 ### Points Per Octave